romcal/romcal/docs/data-output.md

 ]
 ```

-- `key`: A camel case string which serves as a unique identifier for the celebration.
+- `key`: A camel case string which serves as a unique identifier for the liturgical day.
-- `name`: The [localizable name](localization.md) of the celebration
+- `name`: The [localizable name](localization.md) of the liturgical day
-- `date`: Date of the celebration as a ISO8601 string
+- `date`: Date of the liturgical day as a ISO8601 string
-- `rank`: A key representing the [celebration rank](#celebration-ranks)
+- `rank`: A key representing the [liturgical day rank](#liturgical-day-ranks)
-- `prioritized`: A optional boolean that when true, gives the celebration higher priority over another coinciding celebration even though that celebration has a higher-ranking type.
+- `prioritized`: A optional boolean that when true, gives the liturgical day higher priority over another coinciding liturgical day even though that liturgical day has a higher-ranking type.
 This flag should be used with caution.
-- `liturgicalColors`: The [liturgical color(s)](#liturgical-colors) assigned for this celebration (usually follows the liturgical season but may defer if this celebration is a solemnity, feast or memorial)
+- `liturgicalColors`: The [liturgical color(s)](#liturgical-colors) assigned for this liturgical day (usually follows the liturgical season but may defer if this liturgical day is a solemnity, feast or memorial)
-- `seasons`: Required: An array of string that identifies the liturgical season this celebration belongs to
+- `seasons`: Required: An array of string that identifies the liturgical season this liturgical day belongs to
-- `seasonNames`: Required: An array of localized string that identifies the liturgical season this celebration belongs to
+- `seasonNames`: Required: An array of localized string that identifies the liturgical season this liturgical day belongs to
-- `periods`: Required: An array of string that identifies the liturgical period this celebration belongs to
+- `periods`: Required: An array of string that identifies the liturgical period this liturgical day belongs to
-- `cycles`: The [liturgical cycle](#cycles) metadata of the celebration
+- `cycles`: The [liturgical cycle](#cycles) metadata of the liturgical day
-- `calendar`: The liturgical calendar metadata of the celebration
+- `calendar`: The liturgical calendar metadata of the liturgical day
-- `fromCalendar`: Name of the calendar from which the celebration is defined
+- `fromCalendar`: The name of the calendar from which this liturgical day is defined
+- `fromExtendedCalendars`: The names and the object diff of the calendar(s) from which this liturgical day is extended.
-- `metadata`: An object that holds additional information about the liturgical day, especially when it refers to a celebration coming from the Sanctoral or Martyrology.
+- `metadata`: An object that holds additional information about the liturgical day, especially when it refers to a liturgical day coming from the Sanctoral or Martyrology.
-  - `titles`: An array of [titles](#titles) that may be assigned to this celebration
+  - `titles`: An array of [titles](#titles) that may be assigned to this liturgical day

-## Celebration Ranks
+## Liturgical Day Ranks

 Each date in the liturgical calendar is assigned a rank which are: